mattiasalm/mattiasalm.se/README.md

 ## Dependencies

-Install [superstatic](https://github.com/firebase/superstatic), [onchange](https://github.com/Qard/onchange), [terser](https://github.com/terser/terser) and [now](https://github.com/zeit/now) with `npm i -g superstatic onchange terser now postcss-cli autoprefixer cssnano postcss-css-variables postcss-syntax postcss postcss-html`.
+Install all dependencies with `zsh install.sh`.

 ## Serving

-To serve the from the `src` folder with onchange watching for the files run `zsh serve.sh`.
+To serve the from the `dist` folder with onchange watching for the files run `zsh serve.sh`.

 ## Building